pippinbarr/cart263-2020/slides/jquery/jquery.md

 });
 ```

-- This is one of those things that can be alarming syntactically when you're first encountering it
-- But it's definitely something you will see __a lot__ online, so it's well worth getting used to
+- It's definitely something you will see __a lot__ online, so it's well worth getting used to

 ???